dd32/td-gh-ex/readme.txt

 ### Translation

 Bundled translations (GPL Licensed):
-* French (fr_FR) translation: Copyright 2014-2019, Iceable Media - Mathieu Sarrasin (https://www.iceablethemes.com)
+* French (fr_FR) translation: Copyright 2014-2020, Iceable Themes - https://www.iceablethemes.com

 Translating this theme into your own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 80 strings only.